adisystems/fmbench-assistant/README.md

 # FMBench Assistant

-A LangGraph-based RAG (Retrieval-Augmented Generation) system for [AWS Foundation Model Benchmarking Tool (FMBench)](https://github.com/aws-samples/foundation-model-benchmarking-tool).
+A LangGraph-based RAG (Retrieval-Augmented Generation) system for [Foundation Model Benchmarking Tool (FMBench)](https://github.com/aws-samples/foundation-model-benchmarking-tool).
 This repository showcases a design pattern for building and deploying LangGraph agents with a progression from local development to serverless deployment.
 The assistant helps users understand and work with FMBench - a Python package for running performance benchmarks for Foundation Models (FM) deployed on AWS Generative AI services.

 We use the following tools and technologies: